EliteProgrammersClub/ublab_bot/README.md

 Once these finishes, you can then run this command

-./eggdrop -m eggdrop.conf
+./eggdrop -m ublab.conf

 Hurray!!!!
 You are ready to start using the bot.

 # Customizing the Bot

-To customize this bot, just open the eggdrop.conf file in the root of ublab_bot directory and edit the information in the file then you are done.
+To customize this bot, just open the ublab.conf file in the root of ublab_bot directory and edit the information in the file then you are done.
 Follow the steps above then you can use the bot in your channel :)

 # Other Docs